Skip to Main Content

 Camarillo, CA 93010

 The CCC Camarillo Center is a residential facility where Corpsmembers live and work.
-Corpsmembers live in one of four dormitory buildings located on the 20-plus acre site.
-Crews typically work four 10-hour days, with at least one fire crew covering every day of the week.
+Corpsmembers reside in four dormitory buildings.
+Schedules vary but crews typically work four 10-hour days Monday through Thursday.
+Fire crew shifts may vary based on needs for coverage.

-The center is located just outside of the City of Camarillo in Ventura County.
-The Camarillo Center offers many training opportunities including culinary, veterans fisheries, wildland firefighting, and other natural resources work.
+The Camarillo Center offers many training opportunities including culinary, veterans fisheries, wildland firefighting, and a limited number of other natural resource projects.
 The center regularly partners with CAL FIRE, State Parks, Camarillo Sanitary District, Caltrans, and nearby counties on projects.

 Tribal Land Acknowledgement